passwordless-OTP/spam-users-intelligence/README.md

 This repository includes helper scripts for GitHub Pages deployment:

 - `deploy.sh` - Initial setup and deployment to GitHub Pages
+- `update-github-pages.sh` - Optimized script to update both master and gh-pages branches
-- `push-to-github.sh` - Push updates to GitHub after making changes
+- `push-to-github.sh` - Push updates to GitHub after making changes (legacy)
 - `test-locally.sh` - Test the site locally before deployment

 For detailed deployment instructions, see [HOSTING.md](HOSTING.md).

+For the optimized workflow with minimal operator input, see [UPDATE-INSTRUCTIONS.md](UPDATE-INSTRUCTIONS.md).

 ## 📝 License